nidorx/ecs-lib/README.md

 In **ecs-lib**, a system has a strong connection with component types.
 You must define which components this system works on in the `System` abstract class constructor.

 If the `update` method is implemented, it will be invoked for every update in the world.
-Whenever an entity with the characteristics expected by this system is added or removed on world, or it components is changed, the system is informed via the `enter` and `exit` methods.
+Whenever an entity with the characteristics expected by this system is added or removed on world, or it components is changed, the system is informed via the `enter`, `change` and `exit` methods.

 ```typescript
 import {Entity, System} from "ecs-lib";